Bishop: Dress and insignia in Christianity

 Traditionally, a number of items are associated with the office of a bishop, most notably the mitre and the crosier.
 Other vestments and insignia vary between Eastern and Western Christianity.

-In the Latin Church of the Catholic Church, the choir dress of a bishop includes the purple cassock with amaranth trim, rochet, purple zucchetto (skull cap), purple biretta, and pectoral cross.
+In the Latin Church of the broader Catholic Church, the choir dress of a bishop includes the purple cassock with amaranth trim, rochet, purple zucchetto (skull cap), purple biretta, and pectoral cross.
 The cappa magna may be worn, but only within the bishop's own diocese and on especially solemn occasions.
 The mitre, zucchetto, and stole are generally worn by bishops when presiding over liturgical functions.
 For liturgical functions other than the Mass the bishop typically wears the cope.
 Within his own diocese and when celebrating solemnly elsewhere with the consent of the local ordinary, he also uses the crosier.
 When celebrating Mass, a bishop, like a priest, wears the chasuble.
 The Caeremoniale Episcoporum recommends, but does not impose, that in solemn celebrations a bishop should also wear a dalmatic, which can always be white, beneath the chasuble, especially when administering the sacrament of holy orders, blessing an abbot or abbess, and dedicating a church or an altar.
 The Caeremoniale Episcoporum no longer makes mention of episcopal gloves, episcopal sandals, liturgical stockings (also known as buskins), or the accoutrements that it once prescribed for the bishop's horse.
 The coat of arms of a Latin Church Catholic bishop usually displays a galero with a cross and crosier behind the escutcheon; the specifics differ by location and ecclesiastical rank (see Ecclesiastical heraldry).

 Anglican bishops generally make use of the mitre, crosier, ecclesiastical ring, purple cassock, purple zucchetto, and pectoral cross.
 However, the traditional choir dress of Anglican bishops retains its late mediaeval form, and looks quite different from that of their Catholic counterparts; it consists of a long rochet which is worn with a chimere.

 In the Eastern churches (Eastern Orthodox, Eastern Rite Catholic) a bishop will wear the mandyas, panagia (and perhaps an enkolpion), sakkos, omophorion and an Eastern-style mitre.
 Eastern bishops do not normally wear an episcopal ring; the faithful kiss (or, alternatively, touch their forehead to) the bishop's hand.
 To seal official documents, he will usually use an inked stamp.
 An Eastern bishop's coat of arms will normally display an Eastern-style mitre, cross, Eastern-style crosier and a red and white (or red and gold) mantle.
 The arms of Oriental Orthodox bishops will display the episcopal insignia (mitre or turban) specific to their own liturgical traditions.
 Variations occur based upon jurisdiction and national customs.